London International Airport

-The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
+The airport is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers at this airport can handle aircraft with no more than 180 passengers; however, they can handle up to 450 if the aircraft is unloaded in stages.

 History

-London Airport, 1929-1942
+London Airport, 1929–1942

-In January 1927 the City of London selected a site for an airfield at Lambeth, Ontario near 42°55′00″N 081°17′00″W; the adjacent section of Wonderland Road to the east between Southdale and Exeter was named Airport Road up through 1989 when the town of Westminster was established and all rural roads were named by the town.
+In January 1927 the City of London selected a site for an airfield at Lambeth, Ontario near 42°55′00″N 081°17′00″W; the adjacent road to the east between Southdale and Exeter was known as Airport Road up through 1989.
+(The town of Westminster was established in 1989, all rural roads were named by the town, and Airport Road was renamed as Wonderland Road, with which it was aligned since 1971.)
 A group of local businessmen acquired the site in 1928 and by 3 May 1929 an airport license was issued to London Airport Ltd. The London Flying Club was formed in 1928 and became a tenant of the new airport.
 The airfield was used for flying instruction, private aviation, and for air mail.
 By 1933 it had become too small for some commercial aircraft.

 The London Flying Club continued to use the Lambeth airfield until 7 August 1942.

-London City Airport, 1940-1945
+London City Airport, 1940–1945

 In 1935 the city decided to replace the original London Airport.
 Site surveys and consultations took place and on 9 September 1939, at the start of World War II, work began on a new airport located near Crumlin.
 The city leased the new airport to the Government of Canada, Department of Transport on 24 January 1940 for the duration of the war.

 Runways 14-32 and 05-23 were paved and ready for use by July 1940 and the Royal Canadian Air Force established RCAF Station Crumlin on part of the airport.
 This air station was host to No. 3 Elementary Flying Training School (EFTS) and No. 4 Air Observer School (AOS), both part of the British Commonwealth Air Training Plan.

 The airport remained under civilian management and was used for civil and military aviation during the war years.
 The licence for London City Airport was issued on 6 May 1941.
 Improvements made during this time include: